Joseph Prueher: Career

-Prueher started his career in the United States Navy as Midshipman at the U.S. Naval Academy in 1960.
-He flew as an A-6 Intruder in the Vietnam War.
-In the later part of his career, he was the seventy-third Commandant of Midshipmen at the U.S. Naval Academy.
+Prueher started his career in the United States Navy as a midshipman at the U.S. Naval Academy in 1960.
+He flew an A-6 Intruder in the Vietnam War.
+In the latter part of his career, he was the seventy-third commandant of midshipmen at the U.S. Naval Academy.

-Prueher attained the rank of admiral as Commander Carrier Group One in 1991.
-He was appointed Commander of the U.S. Sixth Fleet from 1993 to 1995.
-He was Vice Chief of Naval Operations from 1995 to 1996, and Commander-in-Chief of the United States Pacific Command from 1996 to 1999.
+Prueher attained the rank of admiral of Commander Carrier Group One in 1991.
+He was appointed commander of the U.S. Sixth Fleet from 1993 to 1995.
+He was vice chief of Naval Operations from 1995 to 1996, and commander-in-chief of the United States Pacific Command from 1996 to 1999.

-He was posted as ambassador to China from November 1999 to May 2001.
-Prueher negotiated the settlement and delivered the "letter of the two sorries" which defused the Hainan Island incident in 2001.
-He then joined Stanford University's Institute of International Studies as Consulting Professor in 2001.
+Prueher was posted as ambassador to China from November 1999 to May 2001.
+He negotiated the settlement and delivered the "letter of the two sorries," which defused the Hainan Island incident in 2001.

+He joined Stanford University's Institute of International Studies as consulting professor in 2001.

-Prueher is currently the James R. Schlesinger Distinguished Professor at the Miller Center of the University of Virginia, as well as Senior Advisor to the Stanford-Harvard Preventive Defense Project, working on dialogue for US-China security matters.
+Prueher is currently the James R. Schlesinger Distinguished Professor at the Miller Center of the University of Virginia, as well as senior advisor to the Stanford-Harvard Preventive Defense Project, working on dialogue for US-China security matters.